 The Average Real Estate Broker Salary for Every State

-3. Complete a Background Check
+3. Submit to a Background Check

-If the TREC doesn’t have your fingerprints, you’ll be required to visit a MorphoTrust location and pay $38.25 to go through the process.
+Your fingerprints must be on file for your Texas real estate broker license application to be processed.
+If TREC doesn’t have your fingerprints, you’ll be required to visit a MorphoTrust location and pay $38.25 to go through the process.
 To make an appointment, enter your TREC ID here.

 4. Pass the Texas Real Estate Broker Exam